polakowo/vectorbt/README.md

 pytest
 ```

-Please make sure to update tests as appropriate.
+Make sure to update tests as appropriate.

+Please note: contribution to this project requires signing a Contributor Licence Agreement (CLA).

 ## License